vercel/terraform-provider-vercel/docs/resources/dns_record.md

 ### Optional

 - `team_id` (String) The team ID that the domain and DNS records belong to.
-Required when configuring a team resource.
+Required when configuring a team resource if [team](/providers/vercel/vercel/latest/docs#team) has not been set in the provider.
 - `mx_priority` (Number) The priority of the MX record.
 The priority specifies the sequence that an email server receives emails.
 A smaller value indicates a higher priority.
 - `srv` (Attributes) Settings for an SRV record. (see [below for nested schema](#nestedatt--srv))
 - `ttl` (Number) The TTL value in seconds.
 Must be a number between 60 and 2147483647.
 If unspecified, it will default to 60 seconds.